-Of course, France is not the only place in the world food and time together are celebrated.
+Of course, France is not the only place in the world where food and time are celebrated together.
 Traveling has introduced me to new flavours, but one thing remains: how it brings people together.
 In Kenya, if you happened to come by someone eating, they’d say “karibu”, inviting you to share their food.
-In the Middle East, we experienced our first Iftar with friends, and here in Asia, the discovered the round table that spins so everyone can have a taste of everything displayed.
+In the Middle East, we experienced our first Iftar with friends, and here in Asia, we discovered the round table that spins so everyone can have a taste of everything displayed.

 The three hours we spent in Cocott’ made me think that this place was just that.
 A simple yet clever blend of hearty, delicious French food and the spirit of sharing, Asian style.
 A place that could look like your own dining room: a few rugs, wooden tables and chairs, plants and flowers.
 The kitchen is open and you can witness the dedicated chef and assistants preparing your food with care and attention to details.

 Rui and Geoffroi are the dynamic and friendly duo leading the restaurant.
 Their training in Switzerland has given them a solid base for offering a culinary and hospitality experience but their openness and how they are doing this with a heart can not be learnt.
 The atmosphere of the restaurant feels genuine and it adds a “je ne sais quoi” that doesn’t go unnoticed.
 The rest of the team, from the waiter to the commis de cuisine were friendly, smiley and super patient with our two girls.
 We always appreciate staff that seem attentive without being overwhelming.
 Another key point for me is to know when to serve the next dish.
 I always feel like with sharing, you could end up just eating non-stop, but this was timed perfectly, striking a good balance between leaving enough time to savor what was in front of you, and looking forward to what was coming next.